 But even Arado had to admit he loses out to Kyosuke Nanbu.
 He has survived TWO explosions while being human (the second explosion he is in a mech that burnt down, fell over and sank into water, and he only comes out with just a few broken ribs.

 Albert Wesker in the Resident Evil series.
-He gets slashed by Tyrant (he dies for real in all the endings of the original), but escapes and sets off the Self-Destruct Mechanism, and even worse in Code Veronica he has superhuman Matrix-style powers and survives having a stack of girders dropped on him, while the base is burning around him.
-And in RE 5, he can catch rocket-propelled grenades.
+He gets slashed by Tyrant (he dies for real in all the endings of the original), but escapes and sets off the Self-Destruct Mechanism, and even worse in Resident Evil: Code: Veronica he has superhuman Matrix-style powers and survives having a stack of girders dropped on him, while the base is burning around him.
+And in Resident Evil 5, he can catch rocket-propelled grenades.

 The protagonist in Disaster: Day of Crisis qualifies, as does Evans...
 Jesus, that guy can take as much punishment as Liquid Snake.
 And he loves it.